 It’s important to give your professional movers a copy of the completed checklist since a USDA or state official could request to view it at any point during an interstate move.
 In fact, USDA officials recommend keeping the checklist for at least five years after your cross country move is completed.
 Let’s work together to leave the pests behind, safeguard your move and protect our environment.

 At National Van Lines, we make long distance moving easy.
-As a national moving company, we’ve been helping families move memories for nearly 90 years.
-Contact us online or call 877-590-2810 for answers to your questions plus a free moving quote.
+As a national moving company, we’ve been helping families move memories for 90+ years.
+Contact us online or call 877-590-2810 for answers to your questions plus a FREE moving quote.